linzehui/mRASP/preprocess/README.md

 * `preprocess_steps_list`: the preprocess steps involved in one pass, split by ':'.
 Normally you should run all 4 steps together.
 Only when the output file of the previous step already exists, the next step can be executed.
 That means, "clean:merge" is illegal; "subword:merge" can only be properly executed if "clean" is already previously executed.
 Additionally, the step `ras` is only valid for training set.
+* `mono` denotes the data is monolingual or not.
+There is slight difference for monolingual data and parallel data. `mono_resample` contains yaml file specifying the sampling ratio of each language, if not provided, no resample procedure will be conducted.
+* `ras_multi_dict_path` denotes the multi-way parallel dict, if provided, use the provided multi-way parallel dict, otherwise use MUSE bilingual dict by default.
+* `ras_max_depth` and `ras_languages` are only valid when `ras_multi_dict_path` is set. `ras_languages` means the languages that can be replaced to other languages, if not set, use `languages` by default. `ras_max_depth` means the maximum valid depth of the multi-way dict.
+* `ras_target_languages` means valid target languages of RAS procedure.

 ## Binarize
 Run the command